Skip to main content

 And the people swallowed them without question.

-They did not hunger for truth—truth was bitter, difficult to chew.
-It required effort, made the stomach turn.
+They did not hunger for truth — truth was bitter, difficult to digest.
+It required effort, demanded scrutiny.
 Easier, then, to accept what was offered: words softened, pre-masticated, broken down into something comforting, something safe.
 No contradictions.
 No struggle.
-No need for thought—only the warmth of certainty, spoon-fed in measured doses.
+No need for thought — only the warmth of certainty, spoon-fed in measured doses.

 Accusations spun outward, reflecting blame, twisting reality until the guilty stood as victims and the righteous were condemned.
 Lies were repeated with such precision that truth became indistinguishable from noise.